LMIRT extends Indonesia retail closures to June 4, reopens Kendari mall

 $29.90/month for the next 9 months

-This comes as Jakarta extends its large-scale social curbs until the same date, despite government plans to ease...
+The announcement comes as Jakarta extends its large-scale social curbs until the same date,...

 BT is now on Telegram!